MohamedRadwan-DevOps/devops-step-by-step/source/introduction-to-information-technology/it-info-prerequisite.md

 ### Course prerequisites :

-- This course is for every beginner and only requires that you have the basic Windows or Linux operating system as a normal user.
+- This course is for all beginners and it requires that you have the basics of:
+   - using Windows or Linux operating system as a normal user
+   - programing, networking, DB
+   - PowerShell and Bash script as well.

 ### Course level: